emig/gtype.vim/README.md

 gtype.vim
 =========

+Practice touch typing real code ... your code.
-Is a Vim plugin that allows you to run the buffer's current line as a [Gypist Drill excercice](http://www.gnu.org/software/gtypist/doc/#Script-file-commands)
+Gtype is a Vim plugin that allows you to source a text selection as a [Gypist Drill excercice](http://www.gnu.org/software/gtypist/doc/#Script-file-commands).
+Once the excercice is finished or cancelled, you get back to your normal untouched Vim session.

 Dependencies
 ---